HEAT-Develop/HEAT/README.md

 * To use the database and calibration functions, a separate database file is required.
 Please contact us if you need one.
 * Other referenced files must be included in the application.
 ![HEAT_2](https://user-images.githubusercontent.com/120307289/207267548-eee94df1-8d87-47b9-9aa0-724e6e46f415.gif)
+* If you get the message "QMYSQL driver not loaded", you need to read [official web page](https://doc.qt.io/qt-6/sql-driver.html) and configure the driver.
+However, if you do not use the database function, you do not need to configure it.

 # Contacts
 * E-mail:heat-develop@u-aizu.ac.jp